 Electromobility will be an important future issue in the environmental sector

-In order to help electric cars make their breakthrough, the Federal Government is supporting the development with buyer’s premiums, tax incentives, and comprehensive subsidies to improve the charging infrastructure.
-It has also considerably increased spending on energy research, with a particular focus on more powerful batteries for electric cars.
+In order to promote the breakthrough of electric cars, the Federal Government is supporting the development with buyer’s premiums, tax incentives, and comprehensive subsidies to improve the charging infrastructure.
+Here too, incentives from the Climate Protection Programme have been boosted further.
+The Federal Government has also considerably increased spending on energy research, with a particular focus on more powerful batteries for electric cars.
 The “2020 Battery” project is regarded as a showcase project and is intended to produce evolutionary, advanced materials for R&D on the most efficient battery systems.

 In the meantime, German and European universities and higher education institutes now offer around 1,000 innovative courses in the field of renewable energies and energy efficiency, which attract many international students.